How To Install Anaconda on Ubuntu 18.04 [Quickstart]

 Step 1 — Retrieve the Latest Version of Anaconda

-From a web browser, go to the Anaconda Downloads page, available via the following link:
+From a web browser, go to the Anaconda Distribution page, available via the following link:

 Find the latest Linux version and copy the installer bash script.

 Step 2 — Download the Anaconda Bash Script

 Logged into your Ubuntu 18.04 server as a sudo non-root user, move into the